Raku/doc/README.md

 ## Install rakudoc

-Please see https://github.com/Raku/rakudoc for the command line tool for viewing the documentation
+Please see https://github.com/Raku/rakudoc for the command line tool for viewing the documentation.

 ## Building the HTML documentation

-Note: If you just want a copy of the build HTML site and don't want to deal with the build yourself, you can clone it from here: https://github.com/rakudocs/rakudocs.github.io
+Note: If you just want a copy of the build HTML site and don't want to deal with the build yourself, you can clone it from here: https://github.com/rakudocs/rakudocs.github.io.

 The documentation can be rendered to static HTML pages and/or served in a local web site.
 This process involves creating a cache of precompiled